 Moderation samples must be recorded at normal speed onto standard format CDs.
-USB memory sticks and mini CDs must not be used for sending the moderation sample to Cambridge.
+Mini CDs must not be used for sending the moderation sample to Cambridge.

 6 Mark sheets

 Use the Working Mark Sheet during each speaking test to record the marks.
 Teacher/Examiners must mark the candidates during the tests, not afterwards.